acorn-io/mongodb-atlas/README.md

 ## Updating/Upgrading

 When changing Tiers, you must follow the MongoDB atlas upgrade path.
 You can only upgrade an M0, M2, or M5 Cluster to an M10+ Cluster.

+## launching with clusterName, dbUser, dbAdminUser values

+If you set the clusterName, the service Acorn will not manage it for you.
+It must already exist in Atlas.
+The reason for this, is if you create a cluster from a backup or some other source, Acorn will not take over the management.

+If you set either of the users, you must pre-create the users in Atlas, create the user and/or admin secret in Acorn, and link them when launching the mongodb-atlas service Acorn.

 ## Status